bgf2/ProjectX/README.md

 ProjectX file original created under the MIT license 2015 by [CHEF-KOCH](https://github.com/CHEF-KOCH).

-DarkWeb pages overview (yet another one) is designed to show [Deep Web](https://en.wikipedia.org/wiki/Deep_Web) specific pages, software and other related things or info.
+DarkWeb pages overview (yet another one) is designed to show [Deep Web](https://en.wikipedia.org/wiki/Deep_Web) specific pages, software and other related information.

+The focus is based on GNUnet, Tor and I2P networks.

 **Software Projects**